elcorto/pass-cl/README.rst

 Swap selection content
 ----------------------

-``pass`` copies the password to Clipboard.
+``pass show`` copies the password to Clipboard.
 If you need to paste this in a shell where you cannot use CTRL-V (e.g. XTerm), you can copy it to Primary instead with plain ``pass`` like so:

 .. code-block:: sh